 With its waterfront vibes, here are 21 water-themed reasons to love Docklands, Melbourne:

-Looking for somewhere to eat or drink with waterfront ambience?
-Fresh food is abundant, with stunning views over the water., whilst catering for every type of cuisine your taste buds should be tempted by.
+Looking for somewhere to eat or drink with a waterfront ambience?
+Fresh food is abundant, with stunning views over the water, whilst catering for every type of cuisine your taste buds should be tempted by.
 A few local favourites are:

 Cargo – Cargo in Docklands offers a casual and dynamic eating experience with a smile

 Renzo’s Bar – good Italian food with sprawling views of the waterfront

 For a full range of dining ideas, check out the City of Melbourne’s guide to dining in Docklands.

 As Docklands continues to grow, so do the array of accommodation options that offer waterfront views.
 The best bit is that you don’t need to pay premium prices to get a great view from some accommodation, slightly set back from the main waterfront area.

 Here are a few of our favourite accommodations in Docklands Melbourne with great water views:

 Quest Docklands – we have personally stayed here and loved it!
 Great value for money, modern, clean and professional.
 It is slightly set back from the waterfront; however, rooms with water views and balconies are available.

 The Sebel Residences Melbourne Docklands – another great value for money water view accommodation located along the NewQuay Promenade.
 Perfect for any reason to stay at the Docklands.